 - be from a main dealer, official importer or recognised specialist

-- show the motorcycle’s registration number
+- show the motorcycle’s number plate (registration number)

 You can’t use a dyno test certificate as proof of the restriction.

 If you use a switchable engine control unit (ECU) or variable power device, your motorcycle can’t have: